ADSLAB-URyukyu/scs-sars-cov-2/README.md

 ````

 ### How to use Human SCS Application with Google Colaboratory
-1. Download Human_SCS_Application and Protain Datasets
+1. Download Human_SCS_Application and Protein Datasets
-  * locate Human_SCS_Application.py at your google drive directry and Protain datasets at ./ncbi_dataset/protain.aa
+  * locate Human_SCS_Application.py at the Google Drive directory and Protein datasets at ./ncbi_dataset/protein.aa
-2. Open a new notebook in your google colaboratory and mount your google drive directory
+2. Open a new notebook in the Google Colab and mount the Google Drive directory
-3. Start to use the application with importing Human_SCS_Application
+3. Start to use the application by importing Human_SCS_Application
 ````python:
     import  Human_SCS_Application as hscs
     hscs.initializeFromScsDataset()